Buck 65: Major label releases

 In 2002, Buck 65 signed a record deal with Warner Music Canada, which subsequently released much of his back catalogue, including Weirdo Magnet, Language Arts, Vertex, Man Overboard, and Synesthesia.
 During this time, he released two albums for the label, the first being Square in 2002, which was nominated for a Juno Award in 2003 for Alternative Album of the Year and Album Design of the Year.
 In 2003, Buck 65 released Talkin' Honky Blues, which saw a major stylistic shift in his music, incorporating elements of country music, folk, bluegrass, and electronica, amongst other musical styles; it later won the 2004 Juno Award for Alternative Album of the Year.

 After a deal was signed with V2 Records in the United States, This Right Here Is Buck 65 was released in early 2005.
 The album is a compilation of previously released songs, re-recordings, and B-sides that was marketed as an introduction to his work for U.S. audiences.
 However, after V2 chose not to release his next effort, Secret House Against the World, the deal was amicably dissolved.
 Secret House Against the World was released in 2005 by Warner Music Canada, and saw Buck further experimenting with varying musical styles.
-Buck 65 gained additional recognition in 2006 when he appeared at the national Juno Awards with Pamela Anderson.
+He gained additional recognition when he co-hosted the Juno Awards of 2006 with Pamela Anderson, who kissed him on stage.

+Radio work

+Terfry was a host on CBC Radio 3's web radio in 2006 and 2007.
+He accepted the host role on CBC Radio 2's Radio 2 Drive beginning fall 2008.
+He continues to host Drive daily from 3pm to 6pm EST.